metacpan/metacpan-cpan-extracted/distros/A/App-Followme/README.md

     $body @files

 are examples of variables.
+Array variable names (variable names starting with a `@`) may have a suffix that indicates how the array is sorted.
+You can add a suffix to a scalar variable (variable names strting with a `$`) but it will have no effect.
+The format for the name is:

+    @data_field[_by_$sort_field][_reversed]

+the brackets are not part of the variable name.
+They are there to indicate that these sections are optional.
+Two examples of variables with sort suffixes are

+    @files_by_size
+    @all_files_by_mdate_reversed

+The second suffix, \_reversed, indicates that the variable is sorted from largest to smallest instead of the usual format, from smallest to largest.
+When used with date fields \_reversed indicates the variable is sorted from most recent to oldest.

 The following commands are supported in templates:

 - do